aphitorite/Logsort/README.md

 ## Concluding remarks

 Grailsort, Octosort, and Sqrtsort used branched comparisons in merging.
-Logsort was optimized with branchless comparisons similar to [Fluxsort](https://github.com/scandum/fluxsort/) which greatly improved its performance.
-(40% increase in speed!)
+Logsort was optimized with branchless comparisons similar to [Fluxsort](https://github.com/scandum/fluxsort/) which greatly improved its performance with a 40% increase in speed!
+Since Logsort is a stable quicksort by nature, branchless comparisons were easier to implement contrary to a Block Merge Sort.

 Unlike Block Merge Sorts, Logsort relies on its bit encoding to store information rather than distinct values.
 This avoids any overhead in a key collection algorithm; we see this happening with Grailsort spending O(n log n) comparisons finding SqrtN uniques.

 Being a stable quicksort, Logsort naturally performs well on data with few uniques boasting a O(n log u) complexity.
 However, Octosort and Blitsort beat Logsort on a data size of 16M with 4 uniques despite having a complexity of O(n log n log u).
-This is likely due to Logsort's poorer access patterns and overhead compared to simple merges with rotations.
+This is likely due to Logsort's poorer access patterns and overhead compared to simple merges with rotations. *(Edit 5/19/2024: new benchmark data shows that Logsort can outperform Blitsort on the 4 uniques distribution as well.)*

 Logsort's main rival, Blitsort, is an optimized Rotate Merge/Quick Sort which uses rotations to merge/partition but has a suboptimal O(n log² n) complexity.
 Despite this, Rotate Merge is known to beat the optimal Block Merge owing to its simplicity, good locality, and low overhead.

-In the benchmarks, Logsort remained competitive with Blitsort on 16k and 1M integers and even beat Blitsort on 16M integers with its superior time complexity.
+In the benchmarks, Logsort remained competitive with Blitsort on 10^5 to 10^6 integers and even beat Blitsort on 2 * 10^6 integers and beyond with its superior time complexity.
 Unlike Blitsort, however, Logsort is not optimized to be an adaptive sort, and this comparison is only on random data.
 A hybrid between a rotate partition and blocked partition is also a good idea, but such an optimization is left to the reader.

 With further improvements, it's likely that stable O(n log n) in-place sorting has practical application outside of theory.
 It's worth noting that Logsort's application is quite galactic, only seeing benefits on lengths in the tens of millions.
 However, despite Logsort's simplicity compared to Block Merge Sorts, these algorithms remain fairly complicated compared to their unstable counterparts.